marknelsonengineer/empire/DESIGN_CONCEPTS.md

 <br><br>

-## The Core services of the Empire V server
+## Core Services of the Empire V Server
 As the `main()` for the Empire V server:
      - Initialize the system-level singletons
      - Either: